-If you have a medical condition that causes depression, stress, anxiety, or mania, then you might have what the Diagnostic and Statistical Manual of Mental Disorders calls “mood disorder caused by (or due to) a general medical condition.”
-As the name suggests, this is when various diseases or conditions directly result in some form of mental health issue in a patient.
+Mood disorders are conditions that include depressed episodes, manic episodes, or cycles of mania and depression.
+If you have a medical condition that causes depression, severe anxiety, or mania, then you might receive a diagnosis of “mood disorder caused by a general medical condition” As the name suggests, this is when various physical diseases or conditions create some form of mental health issue.1

-There are certain criteria that have to be met for a diagnosis of mood disorder caused by a general medical condition.
+There are certain criteria that have to be met before a person receives a diagnosis of mood disorder caused by a general medical condition.
 As with any form of mood disorder, the symptoms (whether depression or mania) have to cause significant impairment of daily life, job performance, or academic responsibilities.
-In cases of depression, hobbies or other pleasurable activities must suffer from a reduced amount of interest from the individual, with the person occasionally having suicidal thoughts; with mania, the patient’s mood has to be uncharacteristically euphoric or agitated.
-For either, patients have to experience cognitive impairment and uncontrolled tearfulness.

-For example, in a study conducted at the University of North Carolina on the topic of “Coping with Heart Surgery and Bypassing Depression,” researchers discovered that even 12 years after patients had successful heart bypass surgery, 83 percent of the patient population were unemployed, and 57 percent of them had sexual problems as a result of depression caused by their heart trouble.
-This would be a case of mood disorder due to a general medical condition.
+For example, a study conducted at the University of North Carolina found that patients who underwent heart bypass surgery often experienced lingering depression after their surgeries.
+Twelve years after their surgeries, up to 83 percent of the patient population remained unemployed, and 57 percent of them had sexual problems as a result of depression caused by their heart trouble.
+This would be a case of mood disorder due to a general medical condition.2

 What Medical Conditions Can Cause Mood Disorders?

-The medical conditions that can lead to a diagnosis of mood disorder caused by a general medical condition can include:
+Almost any severe medical condition can trigger a mood disorder under the right circumstances.3 Some well-known illnesses that can lead to a diagnosis of mood disorder caused by a general medical condition can include:

-- Neurological disorders (Huntington’s disease and Alzheimer’s disease)
+- Neurological disorders (Huntington’s disease, Parkinson’s disease, Alzheimer’s disease)

 - Heart attacks